 Most pet stores happily oblige dog owners and allow them to bring their dogs into the store.
 Be on the alert for out of control dogs or clueless owners.
-If you encounter a dog who is overly rough or out of control, you must quickly remove your puppy or the pet store experience will not be equated with a positive experience.
+If you encounter a dog who is overly rough or out of control, you must quickly remove your puppy, or the pet store experience will not be equated with a positive experience.

 The Dog Park Experience

-Once your puppy has its vaccinations you may consider taking your puppy to a dog park provided that:
+Once your puppy has its vaccinations, you may consider taking your puppy to a dog park provided that:

 - The park is clean, safe, and fully fenced for safety.

-But, if the park has heavy dog traffic or is frequented by aggressive or out of control dogs then pass on this experience until your puppy is much older and has more experience.
-If your puppy has the frightening experience of being attacked or bullied by another dog then this will not be a positive socializing experience for your puppy.
+But, if the park has heavy dog traffic or is frequented by aggressive or out of control dogs, then pass on this experience until your puppy is much older and has more experience.
+If your puppy has the frightening experience of being attacked or bullied by another dog, then this will not be a positive socializing experience for your puppy.

-Socializing The Mature Dog
+Socializing The Mature Husky

-Behaviourist Dr. Ian Dunbar points out that
+Behaviourist Dr Ian Dunbar points out that

 fewer than 25% of surrendered dogs are adoptable because of their problem behaviours, nearly all due to the lack of effective early socialization.
 Unlike working with the blank canvas of a young puppy, mature unsocialized dogs come in with baggage.
-They have developed fears, bad habits, and set ways that they behave in order to try and cope with the overwhelming nature of new experiences.
-These dog have no skills or tools to be able to cope with the overwhelming nature of a new experience so socialization of the mature dog is not just about exposing them to new experiences.
+They have developed fears, bad habits, and set ways that they behave to try and cope with the overwhelming nature of new experiences.
+These dogs have no skills or tools to be able to cope with the overwhelming nature of a new experience, so socialization of the mature dog is not just about exposing them to new experiences.
 This means that the socialization process of a mature dog will differ slightly from puppy socialization process.